Pulse Amplitude Modulation (PAM), Pulse Width Modulation (PWM), Pulse Position Modulation(PPM), Pulse Coded Modulation & their Demodulation

 Demodulation of a PAM Signal

-Demodulation is the process of recovering the original message signal from the modulated PAM signal.
-For analog PAM, this is typically achieved by passing the PAM signal through a low-pass filter.
-The low-pass filter smooths out the high-frequency components of the pulses, effectively reconstructing the original analog message signal.
+Demodulation is the process of recovering the original message signal from a PAM signal.
+This is generally accomplished by detecting the amplitudes of the pulses and, if needed, passing the signal through a low-pass filter (LPF) to smooth out the high-frequency components, reconstructing the original message waveform.

 Effect of Noise on PAM

-Noise is an unavoidable aspect of communication channels.
-Since the information in PAM is encoded in the amplitude of the pulses, it is susceptible to noise that affects the signal's amplitude.
-This makes PAM's noise immunity lower compared to other modulation techniques like Pulse Width Modulation (PWM) or Pulse Position Modulation (PPM).
-The interference from other transmitted symbols, known as Intersymbol Interference (ISI), can also introduce errors in the received signal.
+Noise is unavoidable in communication channels.
+Since PAM encodes information in the amplitude of pulses, it is susceptible to amplitude noise, giving it lower noise immunity than techniques like Pulse Width Modulation (PWM) or Pulse Position Modulation (PPM).
+Intersymbol interference (ISI) can also distort pulse amplitudes, causing errors in the received symbols.

 Applications of Pulse Amplitude Modulation

-PAM is a fundamental technology with a wide range of applications, including:
+PAM has a wide range of applications, including:

-• Fiber Optic Communications: PAM is used to send digital data over optical fibers.
+- Fiber Optic Communications: PAM transmits digital data over optical fibers.